nhvtran/lecture14-autotest/README.md

-# React Routing
+# Automated Testing

-Repo for demonstrating React routing.
+Repo for demonstrating automated testing for React